TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 ### 8.2 📋 Project Requirements and Data Familiarization <a id="project-requirements-and-data-familiarization"></a>

-Every successful data analytics project begins with a deep understanding of its **purpose** and **data**.
+Every successful data analytics project begins with a deep understanding of its **purpose** and **data** and the **problems** it aims to solve.
 Think of this phase as laying the cornerstone of a strong and lasting structure—without a solid foundation, the entire project risks faltering.
 This step is where you align your analytical approach with stakeholder goals while ensuring the dataset is ready to deliver accurate, actionable insights.
 Rushing through or neglecting this stage can lead to missed opportunities and unreliable outcomes.

 #### 🌟 Why This Step Matters